Freedmen's town

 In the United States, a freedmen's town was an African American municipality or community built by freedmen, formerly enslaved people who were emancipated during and after the American Civil War.
 These towns emerged in a number of states, most notably Texas.
+In the Piedmont region of Virginia, they were known as freetowns, usually places near or bordering where formerly enslaved African Americans lived and worked on plantations under the system of chattel slavery, oftentimes on lands donated by former masters.
 They are also known as freedom colonies, from the title of a book by Sitton and Conrad.

 History

 The Emancipation Proclamation and the Thirteenth Amendment brought 4 million people out of slavery in the defunct Confederate States of America plus the four "border" slave states that did not secede.
 Many freed people were faced with the questions of where they would go and how they would support themselves to survive.
 Many decided to remain on plantations working as sharecroppers.
 Many freedmen migrated from white areas to build their own towns away from white supervision.
 They also created their own churches and civic organizations.
 Freedmen's settlements had a greater measure of protection from the direct effects of Jim Crow.
 "Such places were defensive communities, where black property owners had circled the wagons against outsiders—a "fortress without walls."
 Freedmen's settlements were black enclaves that kept to themselves and until the end of Jim Crow few whites wished—or dared—to live there”.